Politics of the United Kingdom: Scottish Government

 The Scottish Government is responsible for all issues that are not explicitly reserved to the United Kingdom Parliament at Westminster, by the Scotland Act; including NHS Scotland, education, justice, rural affairs, agriculture, forestry and fisheries, some aspects of the benefits system, elections to the Scottish Parliament and local government, some aspects of the energy network, the environment, the Scottish Fire and Rescue Service, some aspects of equality legislation, housing, planning, sport, culture, tourism, the Crown Estate, onshore oil and gas licensing, some aspects of taxation including Scottish council tax and transport.

 In the 2024–25 financial year, its annual budget was almost £60 billion.
 The government is led by the first minister, assisted by the deputy first minister alongside various Ministers with individual portfolios and remits.
 The Scottish Parliament nominates a Member to be appointed as First Minister by the King.
 The first minister then appoints their Ministers (known as Cabinet Secretaries) and junior Ministers, subject to approval by the Parliament.
 The first minister, the Ministers (but not junior ministers), the Lord Advocate and Solicitor General are the Members of the Scottish Government and attend meetings of the Scottish cabinet, as set out in the Scotland Act 1998.
 They are collectively known as "the Scottish Ministers".

 The Scottish Government has been described as "one of the world's most powerful devolved administrations".

 Welsh Government

 The Welsh Government and Senedd have more limited powers than those devolved to Scotland, although following the passing of the Government of Wales Act 2006 and the 2011 Welsh devolution referendum, the Senedd can now legislate in some areas through an Act of Senedd Cymru.
-The current First Minister of Wales, or Prif Weinidog Cymru in Welsh, is Eluned Morgan of Welsh Labour.
+The current First Minister of Wales, or Prif Weinidog Cymru in Welsh, is Rhun ap Iorwerth of Plaid Cymru.